Skip to main content

 Tracking mode

 Tracking Mode transforms your budget lines into observation tools that record and visualize spending patterns without enforcing any limits or goals.
 Each budget line maintains a running total where expenses increase the amount spent and income decreases the total.
 This income-decreases-expense approach is particularly useful for tracking reimbursements or refunds within specific categories.
-Tracking Mode compares your spending & income in the current cycle against the equivalent totals from the previous cycle, showing you how your finances change over time.
+Tracking Mode compares your spending and income in the current cycle against the equivalent totals from the previous cycle, showing you how your finances change over time.
 Totals in each line reset at the start of each new period.

 Targets mode